You Can't Be in a Rom-Com with Your Childhood Friends!: Anime

 An anime television series adaptation was announced on April 3, 2025.
-The series will be produced by Tezuka Productions and directed by Satoshi Kuwabara, with series composition handled by Mitsutaka Hirota, who will also write the scripts with Mayumi Morita, and characters designed by Reina Iwasaki.
-It is set to premiere in January 2026 on TV Tokyo and its affiliates, as well as AT-X and BS NTV.
-The ending theme song is "Amanojaku" (あまのじゃく), performed by Hikari Kodama.
-Crunchyroll will stream the series.
+It is produced by Tezuka Productions and directed by Satoshi Kuwabara, with series composition handled by Mitsutaka Hirota, who also wrote the scripts with Mayumi Morita, and characters designed by Reina Iwasaki.
+The series aired from January 6 to March 24, 2026 on TV Tokyo and its affiliates, and other networks.
+The opening theme song is "I Love You" (あいらびゅ♡, Airabyu), performed by HoneyWorks alongside Rin Kusumi, Yū Serizawa, Sae Hiratsuka, and Yūki Yamamoto as the main characters, and the ending theme song is "Amanojaku" (あまのじゃく), performed by Hikari Kodama.
+Crunchyroll is streaming the series.
+Plus Media Networks Asia licensed the series in Southeast Asia and broadcasts it on Aniplus Asia.